OpenTextCollections/opentextcollections.github.io/index.md

 - **How can I contact the project?**

-Sebastian Nordhoff: nordhoff@bbaw.de

-Christian Döhler: doehler@bbaw.de

-You can also use otc@langsci-press.org
+You can contact us via otc@langsci-press.org